bmjames/scala-optparse-applicative/README.md

 When run with the `--help` option, it prints:

-    hello - a test for optparse-applicative
+    hello - a test for scala-optparse-applicative

     Usage: SampleMain --hello TARGET [--quiet]
       Print a greeting for TARGET